 The Sanela Diana Jenkins Human Rights Project — Human Rights Law & Technology

-Invited Experts discuss the mass rape question on the ICC Forum.
+Invited Experts discuss the Africa question on the ICC Forum.

 ICC Prosecutor Fatou Bensouda and Professor Richard Steinberg at the International Criminal Court in The Hague.

-In 2011, the staff of the UCLA Human Rights & International Criminal Law Online Forum met with senior staff from the Office of the Prosecutor of the International Criminal Court to coordinate work on the Forum.
+In 2011 (above) and 2013 (below) the staff of the UCLA Human Rights & International Criminal Law Online Forum met with senior staff from the Office of the Prosecutor of the International Criminal Court to coordinate work on the Forum.

-UCLA Law students and faculty work with the International Criminal Court Office of the Prosecutor, legal scholars and practitioners from around the world, and technology experts from Pipsqueak Productions to run the Online Forum.
+UCLA Law students and faculty work with the International Criminal Court Office of the Prosecutor, legal scholars and practitioners from around the world, as well as technology experts, to run the Forum.
 Students make a year-long commitment to the project, researching and analyzing pressing issues that bear on the legal and institutional development of the International Criminal Court and that demand the attention of the prosecutor, Fatou Bensouda.

 - The first major question was: